Sunset over the Galapagos.

 Sunny Galapagos beach.

-Representing GCT in Ecuador, one of her goals is to connect community wisdom and science with public policy.
-Among the people she meets are Daniel Proano of Funcavid and co-founder of Co-Galapagos, an initiative to facilitate and support community-led work, and Alberto Andrade of Frente Insular, a movement to protect the marine ecosystems of the Galápagos.
-Our film follows Lucia around the islands of San Cristobal, Santa Cruz and Quito on the Ecuadorian mainland as she takes us on a journey through her life, the islands and how GCT is helping to develop them.
+Representing GCT in Ecuador, one of her goals is to connect community wisdom and science with public policy advice.
+Among the people she meets are Daniel Proaño of Funcavid and co-founder of Co-Galapagos, an initiative to facilitate and support community-led work, and Alberto Andrade of Frente Insular, a movement to protect the marine ecosystems of the Galápagos and strengthen community social fabric.
+As part of GCT, she is an active observer of the negotiations of the Global Plastics Treaty, and supports the Galapagos Governing Council and the National Park in developing and implementing sound policies to tackle plastic pollution.

 Links: